flutter/website/src/release/breaking-changes/window-singleton.md

 returned by the deprecated `window` properties mentioned above.
 However, some of the platform-specific functionality has moved to the `PlatformDispatcher`, which can be accessed from the `FlutterView` returned by `View.of` via `FlutterView.platformDispatcher`.
-Using `View.of` is the prefered way of migrating away from the deprecated properties mentioned above.
+Using `View.of` is the preferred way of migrating away from the deprecated properties mentioned above.

 If no `BuildContext` is available to look up a `FlutterView`, the